Schossi/CityBuilderWeb/_pages/manual/general/walkers.md

 Simple A* pathfinding of all points on the map that are not occupied.
 Only feasible for small maps, on larger maps use Map pathfinding instead.

+## Path Tags

+The Path Tag field on WalkerInfos can be used to pass any kind of Object along to Pathfinding.
+The following ways to use this are already built into CCBK.

+### WalkerInfo
+PathType: RoadBlocked

+Either assign the WalkerInfo itself to the field or check the Path Tag Self checkbox to send the WalkerInfo itself to Pathfinding.
+By using the checkbox an additional Object can be assigned to the Path Tag field.
+For example the Three demo has RoadBlocker buildings with RoadBlockerComponent components that block off certain WalkerInfos that can be changed in a dialog window.

+### Road
+PathType: Road

+By using a MultiRoadManager instead of the default one and creating Networks for each Road it is possible to have multiple road networks that can even overlap.
+The Road object assigned to the walkers Path Tag then decides which network a walker can use.
+If the Path Tag is left empty in this scenaria the walker can use any network.

+The Urban Demo uses this for the Road and Rail Networks.
+The Urban Demo also has an example of road switching in an extra scene called Tunnel which demonstrated the RoadSwitcherComponent that can be used to switch walkers between different RoadNetworks.
+Keep in mind that the start- and endpoint has to be on the same network.

+Multi roading is also demonstrated in the MultiRoadDebugging test scene. (/CityBuilderCore.Tests/City/Movements/MultiRoadDebugging.unity)

+### Tile
+PathType: MapGrid

+The DefaultStructureManager has a field called PathOptions which can be used to define additional Pathfinding Networks on the Map.
+These Networks differ from the normal one either by only using certain GroundOptions(Tiles) or by restricting the level of structures that block it.
+The Tag on the path option has to match the one in the WalkerInfo for it to be used.
+This could technically be anything but one of the Tiles is probably intuitive.

+Structure pathing is demonstrated in the StructurePathDebugging test scene.
+(Assets/SoftLeitner/CityBuilderCore.Tests/City/Movements/StructurePathDebugging.unity)

 ## Walker Modes
 The walker base class includes helper methods for various modes of walking.
 These save their states automatically and can easily be continued on loading.
 ### Walk